Martin Lewis issues holiday warning you need to hear

 “So let me be blunt.
 Unless you booked with free cancellation, being ill doesn't give you rights.
 It's like arguing you can return a tennis racket as faulty because you have a broken arm."

-There are many different types of travel insurance, though the general idea is that it allows you to be compensated if you happen to experience any major problems before or while you're travelling abroad.
-Problems can include situations such as your flights being cancelled, your chosen airline going bust, or you finding yourself in need of paid medical assistance when abroad.
+There are different types of travel insurance, though the general idea is that it allows you to be compensated if you happen to experience any major problems before or while you're travelling abroad.
+Problems can include situations such as your flights being cancelled, your chosen airline going bust, losing luggage or finding yourself in need of medical assistance when abroad.

 “I say, ‘That’s what travel insurance is for’.
 Sometimes though, they tell me they haven’t got round to getting it yet.
 My heart sinks as I have to tell them there’s no recourse.
 Half the point of the cover is to protect you if things happen that stop you going, so get it ASAB – As Soon As You Book.”